k-czekaj/Trello_REST_API/README.md

 5. The collection will appear in Postman, ready for use.

 #### <a name="five">:earth_africa: Creating environment variables in Postman</a>
 1. Click on the "Environment" dropdown in the top left corner in Postman.
 2. Click on the "New" button to create a new environment and choose "Environment" icon.
 3. Give your environment a name.
 4. Create a "key", "token" and "baseURL" variable.
 You should enter the value "https://api.trello.com/1/" into the "baseURL" variable and the value of your key and token in the "key" and "token" variable. **For collections from this repository, the API key variable is named {{key}}, the token variable is named {{token}} and the URL variable is named {{baseURL}}**.
 5. Click "Save" button to save the environment.
-6. Click on the "Environment" dropdown in the top left corner and select the environment you just created.
+6. Click on the "Environment" dropdown in the top left corner and select the environment you just created.</p>

 #### <a name="six">:runner: Run collection and testing</a>